You are here

 Licensed care or informal (unlicensed care)

 • The child care license shows the provider meets rules for health, safety, and education.
-Licensed care may be center-based child care or family child care (provider is licensed to care for a group of children in the providers' home).
+Licensed care may be center-based child care or family child care (provider is licensed to care for a group of children in the provider’s home).

 • Informal (unlicensed) care is child care you arrange yourself.
 An informal child care provider can be

-• any adult person you choose providing care in your home (must pass criminal history check), or
+• any adult person you choose providing care in your home (must pass criminal history check), Or

 An informal child care provider must attend a CCR&RA orientation session and must complete a health and safety check list.
 Non-relatives must pass a criminal history check.